EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Looks like this is indeed an interactive service which our user has read, write and execute permissions on, we can therefore proceed to replace it with a reverse shell as mentioned above and restart it.
+Looks like this is indeed an interactive service and our user has read, write and execute permissions on the folder, we can therefore proceed to replace it with a reverse shell and restart it.

 <br />
 <br />